 Northwestern University is a private research university that is well-known for its selective undergraduate and graduate programs.

-- Its student-teacher ratio is 7:1 and about 77 percent of its classes have fewer than 20 students.
+- The student-teacher ratio is 7:1 and about 77 percent of its classes have fewer than 20 students.

 Northwestern’s campus in Evanston can best be described as idyllic.
 It is right near Lake Michigan (which makes for very cold winters), has a lot of open, green spaces, and it is a wonderful place to commute on foot.

-It has good transportation, including a campus shuttle, as well as buses and trains that go into to Chicago.
+Northwestern has good transportation, including a campus shuttle, as well as buses and trains that go into Chicago.
 Students can get to the city in 45 minutes by public transportation and in less time by car.